cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 The Openstack plugin has been officially tested with Openstack Kilo.
 It was also used to be tested against Icehouse and Juno.

 The Openstack plugin uses various Openstack clients packages.
-The versions used in Openstack Plugin version 1.2 are as follows:
+The versions used in Openstack Plugin are as follows:

   * [Nova client](https://github.com/openstack/python-novaclient) - 2.26.0
   * [Neutron client](https://github.com/openstack/python-neutronclient) - 2.6.0